 Certificate to further your career

 Of course, many restaurants are looking for staff that can effortlessly flow between casual and formal dining areas and beyond.
 Also, always offering the level of service that builds repeat customers.
 Importantly, our courses are designed with this simple goal in mind.

-When you complete the course, you will be awarded with a certificate that will outline exactly what you have learnt which will be invaluable for gaining employment in the future.
+When you complete the training course silver service, you will be awarded with a certificate that will outline exactly what you have learnt which will be invaluable for gaining employment in the future.